 Along with the poems you love there will be the poems you like.
-And there will probably be the poems that were hard-won; endlessly revised and perhaps in your eyes not quite satisfactory.
-Some might be ‘alright’.
-Not including poems in your pamphlet doesn’t they have to disappear forever.
+And there will probably be the poems that were endlessly revised and perhaps in your eyes not quite satisfactory.
+Consider leaving the latter aside.
+Leaving poems out of your pamphlet doesn’t mean they have to disappear forever.
 Anything you leave out can always be included in a full collection or in another pamphlet at a later date.
 You might want a ‘definitely’ pile, a ‘maybe’ pile and a ‘not for this collection’ pile.

 It may be a poem needs more work or that it doesn’t seem to fit with the rest, in which case you could hold on to it until you are able to write other poems that are similar in tone.
 What you are looking to do right now is to present your best work in the best order.

 Your choices will no doubt be influenced by any or all of the following.
 The poem has been